‘We need to do something about your books,’ Chris says, standing in the doorway to the spare room, afraid to step inside. ‘You have too many.’

 ‘Yes, but they’re taking over.
 It’s just like the old book room.
 I can’t get in!’

-‘I’m worried they’re not going to fit,’ he says.
+‘I’m worried they’ll not fit,’ he says.
 ‘There’s still boxes full in the garage.’

 ‘We should have got a bigger house.’